swag-engineering/simbind-cli/README.md

 - If your model is part of a larger simulation, ensure that the _.slx_ file is self-sufficient.
 In Matlab/Simulink terms, this means that the model should be an 'atomic subsystem', functioning independently without relying on external components.
-You can refer to this article.
+You can refer to <a href="https://www.mathworks.com/help/simulink/ug/creating-subsystems.html">this article</a>.

 - Simulink model must have data type consistency, ensuring that there's no mismatch between the ports and signals.